Claymills Pumping Station

-Claymills Pumping Station is a restored Victorian sewage pumping station on the north side of Burton upon Trent, Staffordshire, England.
+Claymills Pumping Station is a restored Victorian sewage pumping station on the north side of Burton upon Trent, Staffordshire, England DE13 0DA.
 It was designed by James Mansergh and used to pump sewage to the sewage farm at Egginton.

-The main pumping plant consists of four Woolf compound, rotative, beam pumping engines.
-These are arranged in mirror image pairs, in two separate engine houses, with a central boiler house (containing five Lancashire boilers with economisers) and chimney.
+The main pumping plant consists of four Woolf compound rotative beam engines.
+These are arranged in mirror image pairs across two separate engine houses, with a central boiler house (containing five Lancashire boilers with economisers) and chimney.
 The engines were built in 1885 by Gimson and Company of Leicester.
 All the engines are similar, and the following description is limited to only one, but applicable to all.

 The high-pressure cylinder is 24-inch bore by 6-foot stroke, and the low-pressure cylinder is 38-inch bore by 8-foot stroke.
 Steam is distributed by means of double beat 'Cornish' valves, mounted in upper and lower valve chests.
 The cylinders act on one end of the beam, via Watt's parallel motion.
 The beam itself is 26 feet 4 inches between end centres, 4 feet deep at the centre, weighs 13 tons and is carried on 12 in bearings.

-Currently B, C and D engines are in steam around 13 times a year, with A engine still in the unrestored state.
-The Clay Mills Trust has now decided to restore the last unrestored beam engine, A engine.
-It will be restored to an operational state taking into consideration its history since last operating in 1969.
+The four main pumping engines were all operational until 1969 when the A and B engines were halted, followed by the C and D engines two years later in 1971.
+The engines were gradually returned to operation three decades later, starting with D engine in 2001, C in 2002, B in 2017 and finally A in 2023.
+Since then, all four Woolf compound beam engines have been in steam for approximately 14 weekends per year.

-The modern sewage works, run by Severn Trent Water, is alongside the pumping station.
+The site boasts a total collection of 33 original running steam engines.
+The modern sewage works, run by Severn Trent Water, is situated alongside the pumping station.

+Restoration

+The site was operational until 1971 when following this date the site fell into a state of severe disrepair.
+The Claymills pumping engines trust gained access to the site in 1993 and have been working to restore the site ever since. the site's good condition today is thanks to the commitment and skills of these volunteers.

+Following the closure of the site in 1971 the site's former chief engineer went to great length to ensure the auxiliary steam plant was saved, dispersing a great number of the smaller steam engines on site to other museums and collections to ensure they were safe. thanks to these efforts the trust has been able to reacquire the vast majority of these engines.